afreenkhalidm/afreen-website/content/authors/admin/_index.md

   url: https://www.ru.nl/english/

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in understanding the behavioural and neural processing underlying empathy, altruism and prosocial behaviour
+bio: I am interested in understanding the behavioural and neural processing underlying empathy, intergroup conflict, bias and prosocial behaviour

 # Interests to show in About widget
 interests:
+- Empathy
+- Intergroup Conflict and Bias
 - Prosocial Decision-Making
 - Behavioural Economics
 - Charitable Giving
-- Effective Altruism

 # Education to show in About widget
 education: